 Practice Patience

-Start with brief trips at home or in the garden and lengthen as your baby adapts.
+Start with brief trips at home or in the yard and lengthen them as your baby adapts.

 Addressing Your Anxiety

-Talk with other parents or your pediatrician if anxiety persists.
-Evidence-based reassurance helps everyone.
+Talk with other parents or your pediatrician if worry about outings persists.
+Evidence-based reassurance and support can help both you and your baby feel more at ease.

 Create a Routine

-Using the stroller at a consistent time (often after a nap/feeding) can help.
-Consider this daily routine PDF for ideas:
+Using the stroller at a consistent time (often after a nap or feeding) can set expectations.
+Consider this daily routine for new parents:

 Encouraging Independence

 Offer safe independence with a toy to explore or time to people-watch.
-For babies who prefer being held, consider babywearing with the T.I.C.K.S. checklist.13
+For babies who prefer being held, babywearing is another option (remember the T.I.C.K.S. checklist for safety).13

 Tips for a Positive (and Safe) Stroller Experience